 If an equipment purchase meets certain criteria, the purchase may qualify for an M & E tax exemption, which would exempt the purchase from sales tax.
 These qualifications are:

-The Chemistry Research Stockroom (Bagley 36) is the department’s central receiving area.
-All material will be shipped to Bagley 36.
+The Chemistry Research Stockroom (36 Bagley Hall) is the central receiving location for the Department.
+All material must be shipped to 36 Bagley Hall.
 You will be notified via email when your shipment arrives.
-If you want to check the status of your shipment, please check with the Purchasing and Accounting Office.
+To check the status of your shipment, please contact the Purchasing and Accounting Office.

 For further information, please see the Shipping and Receiving policy.